google/docsy/content/en/docs/Getting started/_index.md

 ## Basic site configuration

 Site-wide configuration details and parameters are defined in your project's `config.toml` file.
 These include your chosen Hugo theme (Docsy, of course!), project name, community links, Google Analytics configuration, and Markdown parser parameters.
-See the examples with comments in [`config.toml` in the example project](https://github.com/google/docsy-example/blob/master/config.toml) for how to add this information.
-We recommend copying this `config.toml` and editing it even if you're just using the theme and not copying the entire Docsy example site.
+See the examples with comments in [`config.toml` in the example project](https://github.com/google/docsy-example/blob/master/config.toml) for how to add this information. **We recommend copying this `config.toml` and editing it even if you're just using the theme and not copying the entire Docsy example site**.

 The Docsy example site comes with some defaults you may want to remove or customize straight away: